What's After SPM: Plan A, B or C?

 If you decide to take the academic path pretty quickly after SPM, have a think about what fuels your passion and excites you.
 Do you like working with numbers?
 Does the fast-paced world of pop culture rock your world?
 Maybe you've got a soft spot for young children and love patiently answering their many queries.

-Now that you have a better idea of your interests and capabilities, go through all the possible university degrees and their relevant career paths to shortlist the best ones for you.
-Research is key here!
+So, identify what you feel most strongly about (duration of study, financial help or the learning framework) to guide you to choose the most suitable programme for you.
+Once you have a better idea of your interests and capabilities, go through all the possible university degrees and their relevant career paths to shortlist the best ones for you.

 #Plan B: Get a part-time job